Preetamk97/CPP-Notes/40_Protected-Access-Modifier.md

 # Protected Access Modifiers in C++

-**Private** members (variables/methods) of a class : can be accessed/used only by a member method of the class itself -- and cannot be used/accessed by any other function outside the class +  cannot be inherited by a subclass which inherits the original class.
+**Private** members (variables/methods) of a class : can be accessed/used only by a member method of the class itself -- and cannot be used/accessed by any other function which is not a member of the class +  cannot be inherited by a subclass.

-**Protected** members (variables/methods) of a class : can be accessed/used by a member method of the original class + can be inherited by a subclass which inherits the original class ---  and cannot be used by any other function outside or any other class.
+**Protected** members (variables/methods) of a class : can be accessed/used by a member methods of the original class + can be inherited by a subclass which inherits the original class ---  but cannot be used by any other outside non-member function or any other class.

+# Protected Visibility Mode :

-**Protected Visibility Mode :** When a subclass inherits a base class under **Protected** visibility mode --- it inherits all the public as well as protected members of the base class as `protected members` of its own.
+When a subclass inherits a base class under **Protected** visibility mode --- it inherits all the public as well as protected members of the base class as `protected members` of its own.

 | 	              |  Public Visibility Mode    |  	Private Visibility Mode  |  	Protected Visibility Mode|
 |------------------|----------------------------|-----------------------------|---------------------------------|